Japanese style moxibustion and treatment tools are unique…

 The practitioner stays with the patient though the whole consultation, being highly attentive to the outcomes of the treatment process plus the comfort and wellbeing of the patient.
 It is a zen approach…. responding to what is happening in the present moment.

-Paediatric consultations are up to 1 hour long initially and follow ups around 30 to 45 minutes, depending on how long it takes to treat the child (varies with age and constitution).
+Paediatric consultations are up 45 minutes long minutes, depending on how long it takes to treat the child (varies with age and constitution).

-Pensioner and concession consultations are an hour and a half long.
+Pensioner and concession consultations are 45 minutes long.

-Your Comfort Much care is taken to ensure you are comfortable during your consultation.
+Your Comfort and Safety Much care is taken to ensure you are comfortable during your consultation.
+Please feel free to ask Fiona questions if you have any concerns.

 - temperature control,